Introduction

 To top it off, just like cigarettes, e-cigarettes and vapes have also been associated with lower fertility function.

-This is not surprising as both vapes and cigarettes share some common ingredients such as nicotine and other compounds associated with reduced sperm health.
+This is not surprising as both vapes and cigarettes share common ingredients such as nicotine and other compounds associated with reduced sperm health.

 And these are just some of the known chemicals.